 The leader of a small tribe takes his young son along on a dangerous, crucial hunt, the first such outing and test for the boy, who doesn’t display much of the vitally important aptitudes for the tasks at hand.
 Injured and separated from the group during a bison raid, he’s given up for dead.
 ‘Keda’ (Kodi Smit-McFee) survives, barely, but must now try and make his way back to the distant home encampment.
 Chased by a wolf pack, he wounds one, who, like the boy, is left behind when the pack gives up trying for a quick lunch.
 Trial and error, Keda attempts to strike a bond with the animal, who he calls ‘Alpha’.
 Over time, the wolf, whose original intent was to chow down on the kid, responds.
 They grow to depend on each other, and share the perils of a long and brutal walk to sanctuary.

-McFee ably conveys the tribulations and triumphs of the young man: it’s refreshing that the script gives him and his kin a range of emotions rather than just the usual and expected blunt behaviors we associate with those long-gone wanderers.
-Alpha is played by “Chuck”, a Czechoslovakian Wolfdog, a recently developed—mid 1950s– breed hybrid of German Shepherd mixed with Carpathian Wolf.
+Grown up from playing a boy on another desperate trek in The Road, McFee ably conveys the tribulations and triumphs of the young man: it’s refreshing that the script gives Keda and his kin a range of emotions rather than just the usual and expected blunt behaviors we associate with those long-gone wanderers.
+Alpha is played by “Chuck”, a Czechoslovakian Wolfdog, a recently developed breed—mid 1950s—hybrid of German Shepherd mixed with Carpathian Wolf.
 Chuck’s a pretty apt pupil in the Lassie-meets-Old Yeller mold (or litter), and the other special effect-created critters are decently realized.
 Dog lovers will warm to the growing relationship, and can be forgiven for choking up a little at the finale.